Willkommen auf den Seiten des Auswärtigen Amts

 Curriculum vitae (CV) of professional career, specifying the certificates, diplomas and qualifications you have obtained & additional proof of previous and current academic studies (e.g. Bachelor’s and Master’s degree, Higher National Diploma)/professional training/work experience

 If applicable must be submitted in original issued from Labors Office, which was issued less than three months ago

-Incoming medical insurance or proof public / private insurance covering the applicant as an expat / student in Germany has to be provided at the time of visa approval.
+Incoming medical insurance or proof public / private insurance covering the applicant as an expat / student in Germany must be provided on the day of the interview for all applicants applying for National Visa with the purpose of employment.
+This also applies on family members (spouse / children, who are applying along with the applicant.
 A travel insurance is not sufficient.